-When you submit your app for review, make sure that you provide a complete test setup and instructions for using it.
-This setup must include a Developer Edition org with your managed package installed.
+When you submit your solution for review, make sure that you provide a complete test setup and instructions for using it.
+This setup may include a Developer Edition org with your managed package installed.

 If this security review process sounds a little scary, don’t worry.
 We want to see your product on AppExchange as much as you do, and we’re here to help.
 Aside from the resources we’ve mentioned, we provide scanners your team can use on your product to prepare for the review.

-These scanners scour your app for specific vulnerability patterns.
+These scanners scour your solution for specific vulnerability patterns.
 Scanners come in handy even early in the development process.
-We support three of them:
+We support four of them: